 So without surprise, the apparition of commercial ready-to-dive Side Mount harnesses has led many divers, including non-cave-divers, to wear their tanks on their sides.
 Sidemount has gained a great deal of popularity and even became fashionable.

 Many side mount divers enjoyed the configuration so much that they began bringing it on dive boats for open-water diving.
 Using two tanks or just one and Sidemount is not just for cave divers anymore.

 Side Mount systems

-To begin with, most mainstream manufacturers such as Dive Rite, Apeks, Hollis, Halcyon have implemented harnesses, butt-plates, and wings designed explicitly for side mount diving.
+To begin with, most mainstream manufacturers such as Dive Rite, Apeks, Hollis, and Halcyon have implemented harnesses, butt-plates, and wings designed explicitly for side mount diving.
 And a few brands, such as Razor and X-deep, have even come to light and became famous for their highly performant systems with great attention to detail.

 We present a quick overview of some of the most popular Side Mount systems available on the market.
 Many more are available, but not all are suitable for cave and tech diving.
 (The prices are given as an indication and depend on the Country, Shop, model, options, etc.) Make sure to consult your instructor before buying your system.